yangoliver/yangoliver.github.io/_posts/2016/2016-07-09-linux-perf-tools-tips.md

 #### 3.2.4 How to overwrite function return value?

-Use the guru mode to overwrite the kernel function return value.
-Below oneline script could set the function always return 1 to caller,
+Using the guru mode overwrites the kernel function return value.
+Below oneline script could make the function always return 1 to the caller,

 	$ sudo stap -g -e 'probe kernel.function("devmem_is_allowed").return { $return = 1 }'